Therapeutic target discovery using Boolean network attractors: improvements of kali: Results

-where $x[y]$ means that the variable $x$ has to be set to the value $y$.
-For example, the bullet $do[0]\ factory[1]$ tells that the do instruction has to be abolished while the factory has to be maintained active.
+\end{small} \end{itemize} where $x[y]$ means that the variable $x$ has to be set to the value $y$.
+For example, the therapeutic bullet $do[0]\ factory[1]$ suggests to abolish the do instruction while maintaining the factory active.

 \end{landscape}

 All the returned therapeutic bullets not removing all the pathological attractors exhibit the ability to suppress the basin of $a_{patho2}$ while increasing the one of $a_{patho1}$.
 Certainly, removing all the pathological attractors should be better, but knowing the $a_{patho2}$ is more pathological than $a_{patho1}$, such therapeutic bullets can nevertheless be interesting.
 With the previous criterion, namely removing all the pathological attractors, these therapeutic bullets are not obtainable, thus highlighting fewer therapeutic strategies.